-These muffin mix pancakes are a 3 ingredient recipe you won't want to wait to try!
+These muffin mix pancakes are a 3 ingredient recipe you will want to try soon!
 Made with your favorite flavor of muffin mix, these pancakes are delicious and packed with flavor!

-- Muffin mix-- a small 6.5 or 7 ounce package of dry muffin mix
+Muffin mix- Use a small 6.5 or 7-ounce package of dry muffin mix.
+Do NOT prepare the muffin mix according to package directions.

 You can use any brand of similar sized muffin mix.
 I made Martha White muffin mix pancakes but Betty Crocker, store brand, or another brand could work just as well.